danfuzz/samizdat/doc/library-guide/Lang0Node.md

 Like `makeCall`, except that each of the `actuals` is made to be a literal value.

-#### `makeCallNonlocalExit(nleRef, optExpr?) <> node`

-Returns a function call node to a nonlocal exit reference, with optional expression value.
-If passed, the expression is allowed to evaluate to void, in which case the nonlocal exit yields void at its exit point.

 #### `makeCallOrApply(function, actuals*) <> node`

 Returns a function call node, where `function` (an expression node) is called